OwenBrush/image_database/README.md

 - Click the green 'run' button to start it
 - To see search results you may need to scroll the console up after entering a command
+- It may take a moment to load dependancies before running